haxtibal/netsnmptable/README.md

 # netsnmptable #
-*A Python C Extension package to query SNMP tables and table subsets, complementing the original Net-SNMP Python Bindings.*
+*A Python C Extension package to query SNMP tables and table subsets based on Net-SNMP libraries.*

 ## Goals ##
-The project aims to complement the Python netsnmp package with SNMP table query functionality:
+The project aims to bring SNMP table query functionality for Python.
+- Based on the native Net-SNMP libraries
 - High-level Python interface
 - Resulting data structures behave like tables, in the sense that a cell is addressable by row and column
 - Table structure can be defined from MIB
 - Indexes are selectable to some extent, to save bandwidth and memory when you want to only retrieve a small portion of a large table
+- Include a unit test solution that does not depend on external services
+- Focus on table functions only, don't re-implement other manager functionality
+- Eventually find a parent-project that will integrate this package.
+Implementation concepts and coding conventions from the parent project can be adapted.

 ## Current state and future ##
 The API is currently not yet stable.
+Implementation works and is tested on following targets
+- Linux x86_64
+ - Debian Wheezy, python 2.7.3, netsnmp 5.4.3
+ - Ubuntu Wily, python 2.7.9, netsnmp 5.7.3

 IMO it would be good to eventually integrate the table functions into a more complete, all-in-one Python SNMP Client package.
 If you are the maintainer of such a package and like the idea, please let me know.